 Click OK.
 The following screen will appear.
 Please execute the firmware upgrade utility first.

 For the detailed information about firmware update, please go to Chapter 4.

-3.14 Diagnostics
+3.15 Diagnostics

 Diagnostic Tools provide a useful way to view or diagnose the status of your Vigor router.
+Below shows the menu items for Diagnostics.